 During the trial, in the presence of local and international media, Wayne Bent faced comparisons to Charles Manson, ridicule of his religious beliefs, and innuendo masquerading as fact.
 The district attorney accused Mr. Bent of sexually touching two underaged females during the healing, but Mr. Bent strongly maintained his innocence and the two young women in question denied that they were touched sexually or victimized in any way.

 Mr. Bent was acquitted on one count related to the healing but convicted on three other counts and sentenced to eighteen years in prison, with eight years suspended.
-He is currently in his eighth year of incarceration.
-Last November a New Mexico judge ordered him released for medical reasons “no later than December 31st, 2015,” but he remains imprisoned at the Penitentiary of New Mexico in Santa Fe while legal issues related to the judge’s order are resolved.
+He was incarcerated in a New Mexico state prison for 7 years and 43 days before he was released on parole.

 Mr. Bent contends that his prosecution and convictions were not based on the evidence, which did not support the allegation of sexual touch.
 Instead, he maintains he was convicted because of his religious beliefs and specifically his testimony that the Christ Anointing had come into him and was speaking and acting through him.
 He maintains that the State of New Mexico crucified Christ afresh by throwing him into prison for his testimony and obedience to his calling, thus ushering in events that will lead to the end of the world, just as the Jews brought destruction upon Jerusalem by crucifying Jesus Christ.